Cloud-Foundations/Dominator/cmd/filegen-server/README.md

 use to generate data for the specified *pathname*.
 The following generator types are supported:

-- **DynamicTemplateFile** pathname *filename*: the contents of *filename* are used as a template to generate the file data.
+- **DynamicTemplateFile** pathname *filename* [*variablesFile*]: the contents of *filename* are used as a template to generate the file data.
 If the file contains sections of the form `{{.MyVar}}` then the value of the `MyVar` variable from the MDB for the host are used to replace the section.
-If *filename* changes (replaced with a different inode), then the data are regenerated and distributed to all machines
+If *filename* changes (replaced with a different inode), then the data are regenerated and distributed to all machines.
+If specified, optional key:value pairs are loaded from the *variablesFile* in JSON format

 - **File** pathname *filename*: the contents of *filename* are used to provide the file data.
 If *filename* changes (replaced with a different inode), then